glin/reactable/README.md

   striped = FALSE,            # Zebra-stripe rows?
-  highlight = TRUE,           # Highlight rows on hover? compact = FALSE,            # Make tables more compact? showSortable = FALSE,       # Show an indicator on sortable columns? class = NULL,               # Additional CSS classes to apply to the table style = NULL,               # Inline styles to apply to the table.
+  highlight = TRUE,           # Highlight rows on hover? compact = FALSE,            # Make tables more compact? wrap = TRUE,                # Enable text wrapping?
+If FALSE, long text will be truncated to fit on one line showSortable = FALSE,       # Show an indicator on sortable columns? class = NULL,               # Additional CSS classes to apply to the table style = NULL,               # Inline styles to apply to the table.
 A named list or character string